Ira Putilova (photo by Faith Taylor)

-If Ira Putilova had been deported to Russia by the UK government this week, she’d have been slung into prison as soon as she arrived to her country of origin.
-Ira, an LGBTQ activist, spent the weekend imprisoned in an immigration center in Bedfordshire, England.
-She had arrived in Britain over the summer after fleeing her homeland, where she says she was harassed and threatened by the Russian police and placed on a federal warrant list.
-Miraculously, on Monday night the government—in an uncharacteristic act of compassion—decided to let her free.
-For the moment, she’s safe.
+If Ira Putilova had been deported to Russia by the Home Office this week, she’d have been slung into prison as soon as she arrived.
+Ira, an LGBTQ activist, spent the weekend trapped in an immigration removal centre in Bedfordshire.
+She had arrived in Britain over summer after fleeing her homeland, where she says she was harassed and threatened by the Russian police and registered on the federal warrant list as an activist.
+Miraculously, on Monday night the British government – in an uncharacteristic act of compassion – decided to let her go.
+So, for the moment, she’s safe.

-While she’s now out of the Yarl’s Wood immigration center, Ira's asylum application is still pending.
-She doesn’t know when she’ll find out if she can stay in the UK and now has to work her way through the monolithic immigration system all over again.
-Luckily, she now has the backing of thousands of friends and supporters in Britain and a good lawyer.
+While she’s now out of the Yarl’s Wood immigration centre, Ira's asylum application is still pending.
+She doesn’t know when she’ll find out if she can stay in the UK and now faces working her way through the monolithic immigration system all over again.
+Luckily, she now has the backing of thousands of friends and supporters in Britain, including Stephen Fry, and a good solicitor.

 VICE: Hey Ira.
 You’ve had a busy few days – what was it like when you arrived at Yarl’s Wood?

 Ira Putilova: I arrived at 1AM on Saturday morning.
 They have this rule that they put people from the same country – or people who speak the same languages – together.
 I was the only person there from Russia, so they put me in a room with two beds.
 There was a fire alarm that kept going off during the night and I didn’t sleep a lot.
 I spent a few hours on Saturday trying to work out what was going on.
 Then I started to do my paperwork and began speaking to people.
 Most people were really desperate.

 I started to gather stories from people.
 I have 15 stories to publish now.
 There were three of us going around asking people.